jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 # Hardware Acceleration

-Jellyfin server can offload the process of on the fly video transcoding with the help of integrated or discrete graphics card ([GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)), which is designed to be suitable for accelerating this workload very efficiently without needing to burn your CPU.
+The Jellyfin server can offload on the fly video transcoding by utilizing an integrated or discrete graphics card ([GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)) suitable to accelerate this workloads very efficiently without straining your CPU.

 ## Supported Acceleration Methods

-Jellyfin server uses a modified version of [FFmpeg](http://ffmpeg.org/) as its transcoder, namely [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg).
-It enables Jellyfin server to access the fixed-function video codecs, video processors and [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) computing interfaces provided by vendor and operating system of the installed GPU.
+The Jellyfin server uses a modified version of [FFmpeg](http://ffmpeg.org/) as its transcoder, namely [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg).
+It enables the Jellyfin server to access the fixed-function video codecs, video processors and [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) computing interfaces provided by vendor of the installed GPU and the operating system.